flash-oss/medici/README.md

 Technical changes of the release.

+- Mongoose v5 and v6 are supported now.
 - Added a `mongoTransaction`-method, which is a convenience shortcut for `mongoose.connection.transaction`.
 - Added async helper method `initModels`, which initializes the underlying `transactionModel` and `journalModel`.
 Use this after you connected to the MongoDB-Server if you want to use transactions.
 Or else you could get `Unable to read from a snapshot due to pending collection catalog changes; please retry the operation.` error when acquiring a session because the actual database-collection is still being created by the underlying mongoose-instance.
 - Added `setJournalSchema` and `setTransactionSchema` to use custom Schemas.
 It will ensure, that all relevant middlewares and methods are also added when using custom Schemas.
 Use `syncIndexes`-method from medici after setTransactionSchema to enforce the defined indexes on the models.